Mugen-Builders/coprocessor-local-development/README.md

 ## Overview

 <div align="justify">
-This is an iterative tool designed to accelerate the "debugging" and "development" process of applications using the Cartesi Coprocessor infraestructure, providing a faster path to the production environment.
+This is an iterative tool designed to accelerate the "debugging" and "development" process of applications using the Cartesi Coprocessor infrastructure, providing a faster path to the production environment.
 </div>

 ## Getting Started